juliaguida/oystercard/intro_to_the_web/walkthroughs/extracting_logic_to_the_model.md

 Now we need to look at our controller file `app.rb` and replace cases where we are using the `session` with cases where we could use a `Player` instance.

 > You should use the `session` as far as possible.
 Only when it becomes untenable (i.e. too many large things, or complex objects) should you refactor to the Model layer.
-In this case, we are pre-emptively refactoring to avoid running into problems when we try to introduce Hit Points (which you might guess now should probably be a method `#hit_points` on instances of the `Player` class).
+In this case, we are preemptively refactoring to avoid running into problems when we try to introduce Hit Points (which you might guess now should probably be a method `#hit_points` on instances of the `Player` class).

 Let's update our controller, using global variables to replace the session.